metro94/LED_PWM_IP_Demo/README.md

 ## Introduction

 This demo use iCELink (embedded in iCESugar) to send commands, then to control RGB PWM IP.
 RGB PWM hard IP is embedded in iCE40 UltraPlus.
-You can refer [iCE40 LED Driver Usage Guide](http://www.latticesemi.com/view_document?document_id=50668) for more information.
+You can refer to [iCE40 LED Driver Usage Guide](http://www.latticesemi.com/view_document?document_id=50668) for more information.

 Every command contains two bytes, the first one is address, and the second one is data.
 The baudrate is 115200.